The Dangers of Overscheduling Your Child

 4. Depreciates their social life

 When you overschedule your kids, it can harm their social life.
-The time needed for them to socialize with friends would be converted to doing an activity.
+The time needed for them to socialize with friends would be converted into doing an activity.
 It would be so unfair if your kids can’t socialize with their peers and elders.

-Although intelligent, but she wasn’t smart.
+Although intelligent, she wasn’t smart.
 She was so isolated, while other kids are happy, she looked moody, depressed, and hardly participate in extracurricular activities.
 That was how bad it was.

 5 overscheduling Causes Stress and Pressure